AlbaSS18/AlbaSS18/README.md

 ## About me :computer:

 I'm Alba.
 I'am a software engineer at University of Oviedo.
 Currently I'am development my final degree.
-At the same time I am working in a company in Asturias as a frontend developer.
+At the same time I am working in a company in Asturias as a frontend developer of Angular.

 ## Interests :briefcase: